6mile/tvpo/README.md

 ### Description:

-Identifying a target's potential value to an attacker is the initial step in risk assessment and prioritizing offensive operations.
+Identifying a target's potential value to an attacker is the initial step in risk assessment, or prioritizing offensive operations if you are an attacker.
 This target could be a company, an application, or a software project.
 Occasionally, a fourth type of target emerges: software engineers.
 Typically, this is because the engineer has access to the attacker's actual target, which could be their company, a project they contribute to, or an application they can access.

 The intrinsic value of a target also determines what the goal is.
 In our earlier example, the nation state actor had targeted Google to gain access to their AI technology.
 So the targeting continues until that goal is met.
+Other times the objective is ongoing, which means the targeting is ongoing.

 Here are some questions to consider when assessing the value of potential targets: